loopup/siesta/README.md

 ###Get specific resource

-This endpoint returns a `CustomerDto`.
+This endpoint returns a `CustomerDto` but the controller wraps it in a `DataEnvelope`.

 ```c#
 [HttpGet("/v1/customers/{id}")]